b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 As my model (currently) does not predict draws, I decided not to try to predict the group stages as draws are possible.
 Furthermore, because the round of 16, quarter-finals, semi-finals, and finals, must all end with a win or loss for each team, in this scenario it is fair to say the model has a precision closer to 88% than that of 70%.

-Then, a future predictor was created; in which, the test data would be each part of the tournament (round of 16, quarterfinals, semifinals, and the final).
-As these are future matches, each of these csv(s) were manually created based on the outcome predicted for each part.
+Future Predictor: The train data included matches prior to the 2024 Euros, while the test data would be each round of the tournament (besides the group stages).
+As these are future matches, we cannot webscrape.
+Therefore, each CSV file (for each round) was manually created based on the outcome predicted for the prior round.
+(See the "Train+Test Data for Future Predictions" folder).

 My Predicted Winner: Spain

 For the future, I do want to come back to this project in order to:
-1. remodel my algorithm in order to predict draws.
+1. remodel my algorithm in order to predict draws (which would allow me to try to predict the group stages and potentially gain better precision in my model).
-2. not having to manually create csv(s) for each part of the torunament I'm are predicing.
+2. not have to manually create CSV files for each part of the tournament I'm predicting (so, build code that automatically does this process).
-3. did not predict both sides (team becomes opponent, opponent becomes team); conflicting results?
+3. did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results?

 Note: "matchesplusgroupstage.csv" was not used in the prediction process.
 Rather, just here if I decide to utilize it in anyway in the future.